Misgav Ladach

-Misgav Ladach (מִשְׂגָּב לַדָּךְ) is a Jewish hospital in Katamon, Jerusalem that belongs to Kupat Holim Meuhedet, Israel's third largest HMO.
+Misgav Ladach (מִשְׂגָּב לַדָּךְ) is a Jewish hospital in Katamon, Jerusalem that belongs to Kupat Holim Meuhedet, Israel's third largest health insurance organisation.

 Etymology

 The name of the hospital, literally "refuge for the suffering," derives from Psalms 9:10.

 History

 Misgav Ladach hospital was established in 1854 in the Old City of Jerusalem, funded by the French Rothschild family.
 The hospital, founded to enable the Jews to be independent of Christian missionary hospitals, served the city's Jewish population in this location until the Israeli 1948 Arab–Israeli War in 1948, when the Jordanian army conquered the Jewish Quarter.
 The hospital reopened in Katamon in western Jerusalem, where it operated for 40 years as a maternity hospital.
 After moving into new premises, a 6,700-sq.m., three-story building on Hizkiyahu Hamelech Street, the non-profit Sephardi organization that owned it went bankrupt.
 The building was purchased by Kupat Holim Meuhedet, renovated and reopened in 2005.
 In 2022, Meuhedet announced the hospital will be renovated and turned over to its subsidiary management company Medica.